drweskiego/winter/docs/_posts/2018-06-30-once-again.md

     @Bean
     @Description("Provides access to data from the Books table")
-    // @Autowired DataSource also possible
+    // DataSource autowired from other configuration automatically
-    public BookRepository bookRepository(DataSource dataSource) {
+    // alternatively @Autowired can be used on field etc. public BookRepository bookRepository(DataSource dataSource) {
         return new JdbcBookService(dataSource);
     }